TLeonardUK/ds3os/README.md

 - [x] Archdragon peak bell ringing
 - [x] Undead match
 - [x] Telemetry and misc server calls (the few that are of use to us)

+Future roadmap:

 - [ ] Regulation file distribution (likely won't be implemented as it involves distributing copyrighted content)
+- [ ] Anticheat (potentially we could do some more harsh checks than FROM does).
+- [ ] Steam ticket authentication.
+- [ ] Master server support for loader (show available servers).
+- [ ] WebUI for server showing gameplay statistics / allowing admin control.

+# Will this ban my account on the retail server?
+So far we've had several accounts using unoffical servers, for quite a while, and have not had any account penalized on the retail server.

+We don't make any guarantees, but it seems safe enough.

 # How can I help?
 Check our the issues page, or send me a message for suggestions on what can be done.